mku11/Salmon-AES-CTR/README.md

 }
 ```

-### Gradle for windows native library:
+### Windows native library in Gradle
-To add the native library for windows add the gradle task below to gradle.build:
+To add the native library for windows to your gradle project add the task below to build.gradle:

 ```
 // unzipping the native library configurations {